lekha2000/Stramark_Training/Basics C#/Assignment6Class/Assignment6/README.md

   3. Inside that open Assignment6Class folders solution
   4. Inside that open Assignment6 folders solution
   5. Inside that open Assignment5 folders solution
+  6. Set the namespace according to ur folder
+  7. Left Click on Project in header of VS 2022.